 Residential land company or residential land wholly-owned group member

-A company will be a ‘residential land company’ for an income year if is not a member of a wholly-owned group and the value of its residential property that is subject to interest limitation rule is equal to or is greater than 50% of the value of its total assets at any time during that income year.
+A company will be a ‘residential land company’ for an income year if is not a member of a wholly-owned group and the value of its residential property that comes under interest limitation rules is equal to or is greater than 50% of the value of its total assets at any time during that income year.
 If the company owns shares in a company that is a residential land company, the value of those shares is treated as residential property for the purpose of the 50% threshold calculation.

 If your company is part of a wholly-owned group, this 50% test is applied on a consolidated basis at the group level.
 This means, if your company exceeds the 50% threshold on its own, the interest limitation rules will not apply if it is part of a wholly-owned group and the group is below the 50% threshold.

-See an example of residential land company at the bottom of the page.
+There is a residential land company example at the bottom of the page.

 Interposed entity rules